Post2Fix/TerminAWake/README.md

 - Run ```chmod +x [path to 'awake' file]``` to make it executable

-# Simple script execution examples:
+# Running the script

+To run the script, browse to the 'awake' file and run it using the following examples:

 - ```./awake 90s``` - stay awake for 90 seconds